ResearchHub/researchhub-web/README.md

 - Bounties are regularly listed in the <a href="issues">issues</a> section.
 - Issues with a bounty associated will have the bounty badge
 - Bounties will be paid in the form of ResearchCoin (RSC)
-- Bounty will need to be explicitly approved by a member of the Research Hub team
+- Bounty will need to be explicitly approved by a member of the ResearchHub team